Located 15 minutes via taxi or 30 minutes via monorail, Tomari Port is where you will start your journey to Zamami.

 In addition to the Mitsushima, you maybe also take the Ferry Zamami or the high-speed boat Queen Zamami to get to the other islands of the village when these two boats are on their way from/to Naha .
 Please check the timetable.

 There are two other ways to get to Zamami Village from Naha (and from Zamami Village to Naha).
 These alternative routes tend to be used only in case of boat cancelations .
 They are much more expensive than normal boat crossing and they require significantly more planning.
-You might as well not be able to use them if the weather worsens dramatically.
+Please note that if the weather worsens dramatically, you will not be able to take these alternative routes.

 - Helicopter (Naha Airport - Kerama Airport).
 One company operates helicopter charter from Naha Airport.
 The fees decrease significantly in case of boat cancelations.
 Company website (jp).

 1. Naha - Tokashiki Port (Tokashiki Island).
-You will need to get first on the Ferry Tokashiki that will take you to Tokashiki port.
+You will need first to go Tomari port (Naha) and get on the Ferry Tokashiki that will take you to Tokashiki port.

 2. Tokashiki Port - Aharen Port.
 Once arrived in Tokashiki Port, you will need to cross the island to go to the second port of Tokashiki Island: Aharen port.
 This crossing can be made by bus or taxi.